The 30-Minute Home Declutter Reset Method

 The key?
 Stay moving, decide fast, and don't look at the whole room—just the surface in front of you.

-Easy Win: Snap a quick before-and-after photo of each surface.
-When you want to quit at minute 18, look at the difference: “that looks so much better” moment buys you the last 12 minutes.
+When you want to quit at minute 18, look at the "before photos" you took!
+That buys you the last 12 minutes.

 The Finish Line 🏁